All Day 3 Louisiana Plantations Tour

 San Francisco Plantation

-This tour runs any day we reach a minimum of 6 people.
+This tour runs with a minimum of 6 people.

-Narrated scenic drive out of New Orleans and along the shores of Lake Pontchartrain to visit three plantations on the East Bank of the Old River Road: our Driver-Guide prepares you for a pilgrimage back in time to the Antebellum South.
+On this small group van tour, visit 3 Louisiana plantations on the eastbank of the Old Mississippi River Road.
+Narrated scenic drive along the shores of Lake Pontchartrain as our driver-guide prepares you for a pilgrimage back in time to the Antebellum South.

 After lunch, experience the southern splendor of this "Sugar Palace" when your tour Guide leads you into 16 rooms filled with period antiques and Louisiana artwork.
 Upon completion in 1840, Houmas House was the crown jewel of Louisiana's River Road, with its heroically-columned greek revival exterior, topped by a belvedere that surveyed the oak alley leading south to the sweeping bend in the River and miles and miles of cane fields to the north and east.